pollyBe/rsschool-cv/cv.md

    The Rolling Scopes School\
    Stage 0
 ## About me
    I tried myself in different professions and understood, that i'd like to learn more.
 I'm ready to study and develop in such new and interesting for me sphere.
-I love teamwork and i'm a good team player.
+I love teamwork and i'm a good supportive team player.
 I'm responsible and reliable person.
 ## Code
 ```
 <section class="promo">